isayed/Semantic-UIPinegrowPlugin/README.md

 This is a plugin for [Pinegrow Web Designer](http://pinegrow.com) to support Semantic-UI framework.

-Pinegrow Web Deisnger is a fantastic app for visual editing webpage layouts and designs.
+Pinegrow Web Deisnger is a fantastic app for visually designing and editing web applications.